TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/config-driven-ui.md

   * At present, only ES modules (that use `export` not `exports`) can be dynamically loaded since this feature is primarily aimed at loading [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
 This feature requires browser support for [Dynamic Imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#dynamic_imports).

   * Dynamic Imports happen asynchronously.
 While this isn't usually a problem, the load does not wait to complete so very occasionally with a particularly complex component or on a particularly slow network, it is possible that the load will not complete before its use.
 In that case, simply delay the components use or move the load to earlier in the processing.

+  * Imports cannot be assigned to a specific variable.
+Only modules that self-apply to the global context will likely work correctly.

 * For the `srcScripts` and `txtScripts` arrays